 Prior to Two West, he worked as a Chief Technology Officer, Chief Marketing Officer, and he founded and managed his own technology consulting company.
 Now he leads our development team in creating, launching and supporting brand localization products for H&R Block, Sylvan Learning and Sprint.
 When he’s not searching for the best new development strategies, you can find Todd playing or watching soccer, completing art projects with his daughter, or eating any and all types of pasta.

 You wouldn't know this to look at her: Angela is quite fond of food.
-Very fond of it.
-Really.
 Maybe it's from 10 years working in restaurants early in life.
 When she wasn't busy cooking or eating, Angela found time to gain expertise in marketing.

-Angela has lent her talents to several brands including H&R Block, Sprint, Embarq, Bank of Oklahoma Financial, The Roasterie and others.
+Angela has lent her talents to brands including H&R Block, Sprint, Embarq, Bank of Oklahoma Financial, The Roasterie and others.
 She has in-depth experience in retail banking and tax services, especially for U.S. Latino consumer segments.
-At Applebee's headquarters, she successfully led a small but scrappy team in an intense, against-the-odds drive to help the company's restaurants meet an aggressive year-end sales goal — with only four months to achieve it.
-She's always on the lookout for ways to improve efficiencies, as reflected in her favorite quote, from Thomas Edison: "There is a better way to do it.
-Find it."
-Her colleagues often hear her utter this, between bites.
+At Applebee's headquarters, she successfully led a team in an against-the-odds drive to help the company's restaurants meet an aggressive year-end sales goal — with four months to achieve it.
+She's always on the lookout for ways to improve efficiencies.

 Robben is an award-winning art director and a continuous source of entertainment to his co-workers.
 The primary reason for the latter is his penchant for pulling pranks on colleagues — like the time he relocated someone's entire office, item by item, into a bathroom.